-City Manager's Office: The City Manager's Office shows a 6.2 FTE increase due to the addition of a Chief Advocacy Officer for Aging and Accessibility (CAOAA) to fulfill the objectives of the Golden Cincinnati plan, as well as the creation of the Office of Human Relations.
+City Manager's Office: The City Manager's Office shows a 6.2 FTE increase due to the addition of a Chief Advocacy Officer for the Elderly and Disabled to fullfil the objectives of the Golden Cincinnati plan, as well as the creation of the Office of Human Relations.

-Police: The Police Department increases sworn staff by 17.0 FTE, which includes 15.0 FTE from a Community Oriented Policing Services (COPS) Hiring Grant.
+Police: The Police Department increases sworn staff by 17.0 FTE which includes 15.0 FTE from a Community Oriented Policing Services (COPS) Hiring Grant.
 The remaining partial FTE is for a Co-Op/Student Intern position.